guettli/programming-guidelines/README.md

 ### Avoid coding for one customer

-Try to avoid to write software just for one customer.
+Try to avoid writing software just for one customer.
 If you write code for one customer, you miss the great benefit of software: You can write it once and make several customers happy.
-Of course every business starts small.
+Of course, every business starts small.
 But try to create a re-usable product soon.

 ### Misc